Introduction

 dcp compute-checksums --bucket digipres-dev1-private

-For all available Makefile tasks, run make help.
+For all available tasks, run mise tasks.

 Cleanup